kubapok/cnlps-ticrc/README.md

 # UPDATES

+- April 16, 2023: `train2` directory has been added.
+Please pull the mother repository.
 - March 06, 2023: The baseline has been added.
 Plase run `baseline.sh` to check it out.
 - March 06, 2023: The `test-A` dataset has been published.
 This is a preliminary test dataset.
 The final evaluation will be done on a much bigger dataset published on May 17th.
 The expected result `expected.tsv` for the `test-A` will not be published.